 Although the internet retailer is still young and looks to the future, it is a company that has a proud heritage.

 Founded by Elliot Bishton, he is the fifth generation of a family that has been closely involved with the silver, jewellery and gift ware industry for over 150 years.

 Some of the earliest records show his Great Great Grandfather, Thomas Bishton, setting up a silver company during the 1880s in Birmingham’s historic Jewellery Quarter.
 He went on to build a business manufacturing silverware for not only the UK market but also for export across the Empire.

 His son, Alfred Bishton, went on to be President of the British Jewellers’ Association, and managed the factories when they were requisitioned by the government for the production of munitions during two world wars.

-In 1942, as the fighting in North Africa intensified, the story goes that the British Army was having enormous issue with shells not exploding upon impact… and the only ones that worked were manufactured with pins from Alfred’s factory.
+In 1942, as the fighting in North Africa intensified, the story goes that the British Army was having enormous issue with shells not exploding upon impact.
+The only ones that worked were manufactured with pins from Alfred’s factory.

-As such, a top-brass British General was despatched to investigate further.
+As such, a top-brass British General was dispatched to investigate further.

 While Engravers Guild of London represents an entirely new start today, the spirit of its history is very much a part of it.
 Each item is individually finished, with many engraved on the original machines that have been used for decades.

 Alongside these, the company has invested heavily in new and cutting-edge equipment, providing some of the most advanced engraving capability in the UK.

 Unlike most personalised gift retailers, Engravers Guild does not take short cuts with the speed of laser machines.
 Instead, the company takes the time to finish each item with a traditional diamond tipped cutter, leaving a clean physical impression on the surface of the metal and creating a custom gift that will last for generations.